react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-lifecycle.md

 - [Preloaded](navigation-actions.md#preload) screens don't become inactive until after the first time they become focused, so their effects can run to initialize the screen
 - Focus and blur are part of navigation lifecycle, but "inactive" is an optimization mechanism

+Paused screens internally use [`<Activity mode="hidden">`](https://react.dev/reference/react/Activity).
 When a screen is paused, the following things happen:

 - Effects are cleaned up (similar to when a component unmounts)
 - Content stays rendered and the state is preserved